fredwang1012/Data-Analysis-Application/README.md

 - standard deviation
 - variance

+Further, with the datasets stored in the program, the program can also produce confidence intervals.

 This program is designed to be a tool for *anyone* who is trying to do any simple data analysis.
 But this will mostly be used by students or other people who are studying or are in the field of statistics.
 This project is of great interest to me because this program if developed well could be a very convenient tool for anyone who is trying to